by Johnathan Arnold

 Does Priscilla fit our conventional idea of a Proverbs 31 woman?
 Why not!
 A Word-filled woman can be just as feminine, meek and quiet spirited (1 Peter 3:4), submissive to her husband (Ephesians 5:22), and attentive to her domestic responsibilities (Titus 2:4) as any other woman.
 One of the positive things that we often overlook in 1 Corinthians 14:35 (“if they will learn anything, let them ask their husbands at home”) is that the women desired to learn!
 They asked questions!
 The church must cultivate this kind of interest and channel it in appropriate ways.
 My wife comes to me several times each week with excellent Bible questions.
 When discipling couples, I find that the wives are often more perceptive than their husbands and ask some of the most scrutinizing questions.

-The kind of woman who is teaching other women “every good thing” (Titus 2:3-5) should certainly be well-versed in the Word.
+The kind of woman who is teaching other women “good things” (Titus 2:3-5) should certainly be well-versed in the Word.
 This kind of woman, a word-filled woman, sharpens those around her.
 “She openeth her mouth with wisdom; and in her tongue is the law of kindness” (Proverbs 31:26).
 We need more Priscillas!

 Guthrie, Nancy.
 “Help Me Teach the Bible: Why Do the Hard Work of Exposition.”
 The Gospel Coalition.